Partial Preterism Refuted

 Because thou hast kept the word of my patience, I also will keep thee from the hour of temptation, which shall come upon all the world, to try them that dwell upon the earth (Rev. 3:10).

-Also, it's important to note that the book of Revelation starts out with seven letters addressed to the seven Churches of Asia--not Israel (Rev. 1:4).
+Finally, it's important to note that the book of Revelation starts out with seven letters addressed to the seven Churches of Asia—not Israel (Rev. 1:4).
 This little fact is something preterists seem to completely ignore.
-So when John records Christ's promise to preserve the Church in Philadelphia from the "hour of temptation, which shall come upon all the world", he is very clearly not referring to the inhabitants of Jerusalem.
+So, when John records Christ's promise to preserve the Church in Philadelphia from the "hour of temptation, which shall come upon all the world", he is very clearly not referring to the inhabitants of Jerusalem.

 CONCLUSION

-While preterism has much to disprove it, we can still regard it as a useful system of eschatology.
-For instance, there are many prophetic events contained in the Gospels and elsewhere in the Old Testament that have already been fulfilled, and should not be looked for in the future.
+While preterism is a damnable heresy condemned by the Scriptures with much to disprove it (2 Tim.
+2:17-18), it may still be regarded as a useful system of eschatology.
+For instance, there are many prophetic events contained in the Gospels and elsewhere that have already been fulfilled and no longer future.
 And the very proof that Jesus was a genuine prophet is clearly demonstrated by the fact that he foretold the destruction of Jerusalem and the Roman invasion nearly forty years before it happened (Luke 21:20).
-This fact is unavoidable.
+In this regard, preterism has proven true.